sdercolin/vlabeler/docs/parameter.md

 }
 ```

-Please refer to [Using an entry selector](plugin-development.md#use-an-entry-selector) for further details on
+Please refer to [Using an Entry Selector](plugin-development.md#use-an-entry-selector) for further details on
 using it within scripts.

 ### `file`